 Building your self-esteem takes time.
 Start by picking one or two confidence building activities from the list (I recommend a few that seem easiest) and trying them out for a while.
 When you feel like you’ve mastered them, move on to a few more.

-You deserve to be the self-confident rockstar I know that you are.
+You deserve to own who you are and be the self-confident rockstar I know that you are.
 You got this!
 Just don’t forget to channel your inner Queen B or T-Swizzle.

 Boost your confidence with your finances and learn how to ditch debt, save money, and build wealth with our completely free courses and worksheets!
 Also, follow Clever Girl Finance on Instagram, Facebook, TikTok, and YouTube for upbuilding motivation and top financial tips!